ipesek/jsxgraphbook/src/3_4_polygons.md

 For the second polygon we created a list of points, which is another approach to create a polygon.
 Here we again few new attributes.
 Attribute _hasInnerPoints_ enables user to move entire polygon.
 For example, moving Polygon 1 is not possible, only its points can be moved.
 Adding this attribute will enable moving the polygon.
-Next attribute, _withLines_ tells JSXgraph whether to draw borders of the polygon or not.
+Next attribute, _withLines_ tells JSXGraph whether to draw borders of the polygon or not.
 The last attribute _vertices_ is particularly interesting, because it does not have just a value, but a dictionary on the right side of `:`.
 The reason behind is that we can control the vertices with more than one attribute.
 {/lang}